novalegra/diabetes-risk-analysis/README.md

 ### Configuring Tasks to Be Run
 In the function `process_one_file` in `bulk_processing.py`, or at the bottom of `optimized_analysis_pipeline.py`, you can uncomment certain lines of code to mark that parts (or all) of the analysis should be re-run.
 By default, d6tflow will not re-run operations that have already been performed; for example, if the task to import the raw data. `TaskGetInitialData(path=file_path)`, had already been run (and generated an output) for a particular file path, you would need to uncomment `TaskGetInitialData(path=file_path).invalidate(confirm=False)` if you wanted to re-load that data.
 This will also mean that all processes that rely on `TaskGetInitialData` would be re-run if called.

 This invalidation is specific to the particular 'configuration' of the task - if the task has configuration variables, you _must_ ensure you uncomment the version with those variables in it.
-If we wanted to run `TaskGetAbnormalBoluses(path=file_path, model_type="isolation_forest")`, you'd need to invalidate the version with `path=file_path` and `model_type="isolation_forest"`; invalidating `TaskGetAbnormalBoluses()` would have no effect.
+If we wanted to run `TaskGetAbnormalBoluses(path=file_path, model_type="isolation_forest", identifier=identifier)`, you'd need to invalidate the version with `path=file_path`, `model_type="isolation_forest"`, and `identifier=identifier`; invalidating `TaskGetAbnormalBoluses()` would have no effect.

 Note that you must also `run` the task in order for it to execute; if we wanted to run (or re-run) the abnormal bolus classifier, we'd uncomment `d6tflow.run(TaskGetAbnormalBoluses(path=file_path))`.
 Running the whole pileline on a file with ~63,000 entries takes 50-60 seconds.